workingDog/pochi/README.md

-    collect, access or record any personal information, collect, access or record any location information, collect, access or record any other information.
+    collect, access or record any personal information, collect, access or record any location information, collect, access or record any other information, contain any In-App purchase,
+    display any advertising,
+    ask for credit card number,
+    ask for login information,
+    lock you into subscription.